prajwal-dupare/Crime-Category-Prediction---ML/README.md

 # Crime Category Prediction

-This repository presents a machine learning pipeline to predict crime categories using rich city-level crime data.
+This repository presents a project from IIT Madras which is mandatory as a part of data science degree based on machine learning pipeline to predict crime categories using rich city-level crime data.
 By analyzing patterns across time, location, and demographics, the project aims to support public safety and inform law enforcement strategies.

 ---

 ## 📌 Problem Statement

-You are given a dataset containing detailed information about various criminal incidents, including:
+Given a dataset containing detailed information about various criminal incidents, including:

 * **Date & Time**
 * **Location (coordinates/neighborhood)**